 Before 2020’s stressed financial markets, some policymakers worried that volatility could cause authorized participants (APs) to relinquish their role in the creation/redemption process that underpins the ETF market.
 But this concern wasn’t borne out by the COVID crisis.
 A survey conducted by the Investment Company Institute found that APs engaged in significantly more primary market activity during the last three weeks of March (the early weeks of the pandemic’s global spread) than they did during the same period in March 2019.
 This held true across domestic and international equity ETFs, as well as bond ETFs.

 APs can be assisted by technologies that make it possible to track split-second changes in the NAVs of ETF baskets, which can contain hundreds of individual securities.
-Basket calculation engines such as the one found in Exegy’s Ticker Plant can compute NAVs in a few hundred nanoseconds to assist APs in the ETF arbitrage process, update each time a constituent security is repriced.
+Basket calculation engines such as the one found in Exegy’s Ticker Plant can compute NAVs in a few hundred nanoseconds to assist APs in the ETF arbitrage process, updating each time a constituent security is repriced.
 This allows ETFs to operate smoothly in volatile markets, despite the increased volume.

 As we noted before, the extremely volatile trading of early March kept data flowing at high rates that didn’t necessarily follow a traditional pattern (a high-volume open, then moderate activity throughout the session and a high-volume close).
 Market data rates, as measured by Exegy appliances, were elevated for most of the trading day—performing at maximum capacity for as much as 70 percent of the day.
 This strains infrastructure capacity.
 But Exegy’s customers reported flawless functioning during even the highest volatility.